 When you know how much your income is, it’s now the time to figure out how to spend less money so you can start living on less money.

 This is where your budget template can come in handy.
-If you've tried budgeting before and it didn't work, make some tweaks and try again.
-Here are some budgeting hacks to help you make your budget work for you.
+If you’ve tried budgeting before and it didn’t work, make some tweaks and try again.

 - Consolidate your debt.
 When things get tough, and debts are piling, one great way to reduce interest payments and other fees is to use products like Tally, SoFi, and Prosper that offers lower interest rates for personal loans.
 The less interest you pay, the faster it is for you to pay off your debt.

 - Cut down on grocery.
 Americans spend between 9% and 12% of their budget on food.
 It’s a big chunk, but there are ways to save money on groceries.
 You can use apps like Ibotta, Checkout51, and Ebates to get cashback on your everyday purchases.

 Click here for some other smart money moves you wish you knew before.